KeboHQ/Kebo-Twitter-Feed/readme.txt

 5. An example of how the Widget fits into the design of a theme automatically.

 == Changelog ==

+= 1.4.8 =
+* New Feature: The plugins options page now allows you to choose whether or not the links created by the plugin use the rel="nofollow" attribute.

 = 1.4.7 =
 * Important: If you have been suffering the "Sorry, no Tweets found." problem since the API problems last week this update might resolve that problem for you.